giada-balinzo/gim/README.md

 # gim
-Corso di Grafica in movimento 2025, SUSPI
+# Corso di Grafica in movimento 2025, SUSPI
+## Esercizio 1A